aerande/Angular-Ecommerce-App/README.md

 # Download the source code

-1. Clone the repository in your local machine.
+1. Clone the repository in your *local machine*.
 2. Navigate to the folder organic-shop
 3. Open ***Command Prompt*** and run the following commands:
     1. npm install